Introduction: The Power of Data Analysis

 ---|---|

 NumPy | is a fundamental Python package for scientific computing.
-It extends the capabilities of the Python language by adding support for large, multidimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays. |
+It extends the capabilities of the Python language by adding support for large, multidimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+I use NumPy for almost every data analysis project - it's the foundation that everything else builds upon. |

 Pandas | is a high-level Python library for data analysis and manipulation.
 It provides a wide range of powerful data structures and functions for working with structured and unstructured data.
-It is built on top of the NumPy library and provides an efficient and intuitive way to work with data. |
+It is built on top of the NumPy library and provides an efficient and intuitive way to work with data.
+Pandas is my go-to tool for data cleaning and exploration - it makes what used to take hours of manual work into simple one-liners. |

 SciPy | is a collection of numerical algorithms and mathematical tools for scientific computing in Python.
 It provides modules for optimization, integration, linear algebra, and statistics.
-SciPy also has a wide range of libraries for more specialized tasks such as image processing and signal processing. |
+SciPy also has a wide range of libraries for more specialized tasks such as image processing and signal processing.
+When I need to do advanced statistical analysis or optimization, SciPy is my first choice. |

 Scikit-Learn | (formerly scikits.learn and also known as sklearn) is a free software machine learning library for the Python programming language.
-It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy. |
+It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.
+This library has saved me countless hours of implementing machine learning algorithms from scratch. |

 Matplotlib | is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
-It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits like Tkinter, wxPython, Qt, or GTK+. |
+It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits like Tkinter, wxPython, Qt, or GTK+.
+I use Matplotlib for creating custom visualizations and for exploratory data analysis. |

 Python libraries make it easy to implement machine learning techniques like classification, regression, recommendation systems, and clustering.